Most frequently asked questions about TP-Link powerline devices

 Q2.4: What can I do if my powerline rate is very slow?

-A: 600Mbps, 1200Mbps or 2000Mbps are the highest powerline rate in theory.
+A: 600Mbps, 1200Mbps, or 2000Mbps are the highest powerline rate in theory.
 However the power line circuit is very complex, there may be much interference.
-Electrical equipments with electromotor, like washing machine/air-condition, can generate interference may even cut off your powerline connection.
+Electrical equipment with electromotor, like washing machine/air-condition, can generate interference may even cut off your powerline connection.
 If possible, please avoid such devices.